smmalavi/TMS-ioFit/README.md

 – [TMS ioFit toolbox](https://github.com/smmalavi/TMS-ioFit/)

-We tested TMS ioFit by using the [MagVenture MagPro X100 device](https://www.magventure.com/), with the [TMSi Mobi Mini EMG recorder](https://www.tmsi.com/).
+Currently, we developed TMS ioFit to the [MagVenture MagPro X100 device](https://www.magventure.com/), with the [TMSi Mobi Mini EMG recorder](https://www.tmsi.com/).
 The [National Instruments myDAQ University Kit](https://www.ni.com/en-ca/shop/select/mydaq-student-data-acquisition-device?modelId=134166/) was used for the generation of the trigger signal.
-The hardware connections are described in the following video.
 Download and install the TMSi Mobi Mini driver and Matlab interface from [here](https://www.tmsi.com/), and the MAGIC toolbox from [here](https://github.com/smmalavi/TMS-ioFit-2019).
 Copy all files of the TMS ioFit toolbox from here to the directory of TMSi_Matlab_Interface\trunk\src.

 In order to run, write TMS_ioFit in the Matlab workspace.

 ## Overall Estimation Algorithm